sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 08/11/2021 16:10 PT_
+_Updated 08/12/2021 17:38 PT_

-v7.5.2 all beta testers now have the latest version of the app on both iOS and Android. iOS has begun it's phased rollout for the next 7 days.
-You will see some existing users getting the updates on iOS.
-Android's phased rollout starts Friday early morning, so only beta testers have the latest at this time.
+v7.5.2 all beta testers now have the latest version of the app on both iOS and Android. iOS and Android have begun phased rollouts, and will have 100% rollout by next Wednesday for existing users.

 Note: new users will always get the latest version, phased rollout only affects updating existing users' app.